Substance use disorder treatment must become mainstream

 Substance use disorder treatment must become mainstream says former Obama Deputy Drug Czar

-A visiting drug policy expert and one-time “Deputy Drug Czar” to the Obama Administration has told a symposium in Wellington today that the historical approach to treating substance use disorders has missed the mark and has had serious costs and consequences for healthcare in general.
+A visiting drug policy expert and one-time “Deputy Drug Czar” to the Obama Administration has told a conference in Auckland today that the historical approach to treating substance use disorders has missed the mark and has had serious costs and consequences for healthcare in general.

 Tom McLellan, Professor of Psychology in Psychiatry and Director of the Centre for Substance Abuse Solutions at the University of Pennsylvania, said the substance abuse field has become segregated from the rest of medicine.

 “Addiction is currently the only illness for which we have specialty care, but no meaningful involvement from primary care professionals such as GPs.
 That means there is little available to treat those with substance use disorders before they get to the stage where we deem them addicts.”

 Professor McLellan said there is a difference between addiction and a substance use disorder.

 “Imagine if, in the treatment of diabetes, we didn't decide someone needed treatment until they got to the stage where they lost their toes or their eyesight.